 “While the short course is targeted at beginner to intermediate level distillers, we’ve even attracted experienced winemakers who want to learn more about the scientific side of distilled beverage production.”

 The University runs its distillation short course up to four times per year.
 The 5-day intensive program is a practical and industry-oriented approach that introduces participants to distillation theory and practice.
 It then dives deeper into the production of gin and whisky and then expands into current interests in rum and vodka.

 They distilled the gin at the University of Adelaide’s Hickinbotham Roseworthy Wine Science Laboratory.

-This facility, now at Waite campus, is named after Michael’s great-grandfather Alan ‘Hick’ Hickinbotham.
+This facility, now at Waite campus, is named after Michael’s grandfather Alan ‘Hick’ Hickinbotham.
 Alan was the founding scientist of Roseworthy College’s now world-famous oenology course.

 With the goal to make the best, truly Australian gin, Michael sought out the expertise of Associate Professor Jones.
 The result is Adelaide Gin, a London dry enhanced by native South Australian botanicals.

 “The flavours in the gin are floral in nature, built up using a traditional range of spices including juniper, coriander, orris, cardamom and nutmeg, as well as the beautiful richness of Kangaroo Island lavender,” says Associate Professor Jones.